Flone-dnb/FBugReporter/README.md

 - Windows
 - Linux

-# Try It Out

-Windows users can find built versions of FBugReporter in the [releases](https://github.com/Flone-dnb/FBugReporter/releases) section (with `*_Build.zip` suffix).
-This archive contains an example Godot project with FBugReporter already integrated, using this example you can send reports.
-In order to receive reports this archive also has `server_monitor.exe` (that will start the `server.exe`) that you need to start in order to receive reports.
-To view received reports you can use `client.exe` but it requires an account which you can create after starting the `server_monitor.exe` using the `database_manager.exe` (type `add-user *your name*` to create an account).

-The usual workflow goes like this:

-- Start the `server_monitor.exe`, it will start the `server.exe` and will restart it if it crashed (thus we should start `server_monitor.exe` instead of explicitly starting the `server.exe`).
-- After `server_monitor.exe` was started, run `database_manager.exe` and type command `add-user *your name*` to add a new user (for example: `add-user john`), you will receive new user's password, copy it somewhere.
-- Run `client.exe` (`server_monitor.exe` needs to be running), in order to login you need to enter server's IP and port.
-For local usage put `localhost` as IP.
-For port look for `server_config.ini` (that will be generated once the `server_monitor.exe` is started), look at `port_for_clients` line that will contain the port you need to use.
-Now login using the specified earlier name and the password you received, after this you will change the password and setup OTP.
-After everything is done you will see received reports.
-- To generate new reports, open Godot project with FBugReporter integrated (build version from `releases` already has a project with FBugReporter integrated) and send a report (while `server_monitor.exe` is running).
-You can then see new reports in `client.exe` (if you don't see new reports, use `Refresh Report List` button).

 # Contents of the Report

 Here is the list of information you can send in the report: